 However, some states allow passengers to ride inside a camper trailer, fifth wheel, or truck camper.

-In addition, other states require all the windows to be made of safety glass if passengers are traveling inside.
+In addition, other states require all windows to be made of safety glass if passengers are traveling inside.

 On the other hand, California and other states permit people of any age to ride in fifth wheels or truck campers only if they can communicate clearly with the driver.
 Mobile phones can lose cell service, so this would include devices such as two-way radios.